-Included below is a list of the types of questions that you might like to ask your children to help them talk about their learning and in doing so further embed their conceptual understanding.
+Included below is a list of the types of questions that you might like to ask your child to help them talk about their learning and in doing so further embed their conceptual understanding.

 NCETM Maths Dictionary:

-Also attached below is a mathematical dictionary to support parents and carers should you come across a mathemtaical word that is new to you or that you just haven't quite used for a while!
+Also attached below is a mathematical dictionary to support parents and carers should you come across a mathematical word that is new to you or that you just haven't quite used for a while!